theresearchscientistpod/tutorials/README.md

 # The Research Scientist Pod Tutorials
-Data Science Tutorials For the Research Scientist Blog.
+Data Science Tutorials For the Research Scientist Pod Blog and Website.

 ## For Pandas